What is fibromyalgia?

 Can fibromyalgia be cured?

-Currently there is no cure for fibromyalgia.
+There is no cure for fibromyalgia however there are treatments can help ‘turn down’ that alarm system so that pain and other symptoms intrude less on your everyday life.
 While there are ways you can control your symptoms, you should be wary of any products or treatments that claim to cure fibromyalgia.

 What can I do?